 Associate of Science in MRI Admission Point System

 Applicants are deemed qualified on a point system.
 The highest-ranked applicants (above a minimum) may be offered seats in the program.
-The following point system is used to evaluate each applicant, showing the maximum achievable score.
+The following point system evaluates each applicant, showing the maximum achievable score.